![© Carolyn Leigh, 2005. All rights reserved. [Bai embroidered baby-carrier: 36k]](../../images/baicarrb.gif)

 Bai embroidered baby-carrier

-Yang Guocai tells us in her book, Daughters of Mount Changshan and Erhai Lake, The Bais:
+In her book, Daughters of Mount Changshan and Erhai Lake, The Bais, Yang Guocai tells us:

 Bai women hope for a daughter to help with domestic work.
 Before she gives birth, a woman's parents will send "delivery-hastening" food to her, which always includes a boiled egg with a needle in it.
 When eating the egg, the women will first see whether the needle is pointing up or down.
 A upward-pointing needle heralds the arrival of a boy, while the converse hints to the birth of a girl.
 If the first born baby is a girl, she is thought to bring happiness to her parents and the whole family.